jfflbnntt/dmsguild/expandedArmory/expandedArmory.md

 **Pike.** A very long spear meant to be used with two-hands and in formation with other pikemen.
 Similar to pikes are other thrusting spear-like polearms including the partisan, ranseur, and spetum.

-**Pole Hammer.** A long hammer-like polearm with a spike mounted on the tip.
-Sometimes known as a lucern hammer.
+**Pole Hammer.** A long pole with a head shaped like a cross-between a hammer and a pick allowing the user to do either bludgeoning or piercing damage.
+Sometimes called a lucern hammer or bec-de-corbin based on the length of the spike or "beak".

 **Punching Dagger.** A short bladed dagger with a T-shaped or H-shaped handle meant to be gripped in the fist with the blade protruding forward from the knuckles.
 It generally lacks a crossguard and cannot be thrown, trading versatility for increased force.